egraether/bounce/README.md

 * use black beanbags or tennisballs in black duct tape.

+### interface ###

+**start**:

+* Windows: When starting the program, a console window is opened and gives you a list of camera devices.
+Type in the ID of the device you want to use.

+* MacOS: If you want to choose a device, start from Terminal, otherwise the first available device is chosen.

+* Linux: not tested

+**menu**:

+* After the start you see the menu
+* Mouseclicking has the same effect as a bounce of a ball.
+* You can click or bounce on the buttons to start games or calibration.

+**games**:

+* The games start immediately or after the first bounce.
+* after the game is finished you see a scores table
+* on the left side are all-time highscores, on the right side the scores of the last ten players.
+* if you get inserted in the highscores, you have to type in your name.
+* the highscores get saved in `game.txt` in the bounce directory

 ### calibration ###

 After the launch of Bounce it is nessesary to calibrate before the balls get recognised.